1. IFRS VBox¶

 Overall, the implementation of IFRS 16 is intended to provide a more accurate and transparent picture of an entity’s financial position and performance, and to improve the comparability of the financial statements of entities that enter into leases.

-IFRS-VBox if compliant with IFRS 16 and can fair-value, post and disclose Lease Agreements.
+IFRS-VBox is compliant with IFRS 16 and can fair-value, post and disclose Lease Agreements.

 IFRS 17 replaces the previous standard, IFRS 4, which was considered to be inadequate for the accounting of insurance contracts.